1975 Les Marroniers

 Molly (Cyclone) and Cesco Rimondi in front of the maison.

-For several decades, Molly and Cesco Rimondi managed Les Marronniers.
+For several decades, Molly and Cesco Rimondi managed Les Marroniers.
 The last conference IE convened there was the 2011 Mediterranean Conference at the conclusion of the Heraclitus’ Oral History project in the Mediterranean.
-The propety was sold in 2018.
+The property was sold in 2018.